flashxio/FlashX/README.md

 graph engine, FlashGraph has very short load time and small memory consumption when processing very large graphs, which enables us to process a billion-node graph in a single machine.
-Thanks to the high-speed SSDs, it also has performance comparable to in-memory graph engines.
+Thanks to the high-speed SSDs, it also has performance comparable to or exceed in-memory graph engines such as PowerGraph.

 Flashgraph is implemented with C++ and provides a vertex-centric programming interface for users to express graph algorithms.
 Users encapsulate their graph